 What We Do

-- To be internationally and nationally recognized as a centre of excellence for clinical care, research and community education with respect to the 22q11 deletion syndrome paediatric population.
+- To be internationally and nationally recognized as a center of excellence for clinical care, research, and community education with respect to the 22q11 deletion syndrome paediatric population.

 - To provide coordinated, timely access to health care and community services for children with 22q11 deletion syndrome.